-The PSA Peer-to-Peer Mentoring Program is now accepting applications for the Fall 2022 semester!
+The PSA Peer-to-Peer Mentoring Program is now accepting applications for the Winter 2023 semester!

 Before registering, consider if you’d like to participate as a mentee or a mentor.
 Although every individual is different, and every mentor-mentee pair will be unique, there are general themes to consider regarding the roles:

 As a mentee, you will drive the relationship forward by communicating with your mentor about the skills, knowledge, and goals you’d like to achieve.
 You can participate in planning meetings and activities with your mentor, seeking resources, bringing up ideas, and providing feedback.
 An engaged mentee can take advantage of the opportunity to learn by working together with their mentor and looking for ways to create a mutually beneficial relationship by giving back through sharing information, ideas, and time together.